 - The problem phrase your users say most often (problem keyword)

 Step 3: Set notification frequencies.
-Each keyword can have its own cadence.
+Pair the keyword rules that matter with an Alert, and each one gets its own cadence.
 For brand mentions, set real-time alerts — you want to know immediately when someone talks about you.
 For competitor and problem keywords, hourly or daily works.
 For broad category terms, a weekly digest keeps noise manageable.

 Step 4: Review backfill results.
-As soon as you add a keyword, Prowlo scans the last 7 days of content and surfaces existing matches.
+As soon as you add a keyword rule, Prowlo scans recent crawled content from your watched communities and surfaces existing matches.
 Use this to calibrate.
-If your keyword returns hundreds of irrelevant results, it's too broad.
+If your rule returns hundreds of irrelevant results, it's too broad.
 If it returns nothing, it's too narrow or too specific.
-Adjust before you commit to ongoing monitoring.
+Adjust before you commit to ongoing crawling.

 Step 6: Iterate.
 After the first week, review which keywords produced actionable results and which produced noise.
 Add keywords that target the conversations you found valuable.
 Remove or refine keywords that generated false positives.
 Keyword tracking is most effective when you treat the keyword list as a living system, not a set-and-forget configuration.